jake-87/blog/content/blog/pattern-unification-short.md

 This conversation is *only* going to make sense if you've had a look at at *least* the latter linked file above (`Main.hs`).
 I recommend also having a look at `pattern-unification.txt` if you really want to grasp it, though.

+I also make no concrete warning that the below is 100% correct; while it is to the best of ability, i'm still learning this too!

 ### The conversation as written, minorly edited to exclude comments from people other than me

 (In reference to `pattern-unification.txt`)